 If you’re French and were born here, living in Paris isn’t a big reach.
 If you’re a foreigner, or even from other area of France, living in the City of Light may or may not be your dream come true.
 Yes, you can be in Paris without speaking French, but who wants to?
 So much is lost in translation, and you’re a perpetual voyeur who doesn’t understand the nuances or maybe the basic storyline.

-A recently published book, I Love You but You’re Bringing Me Down by Rosecrans Baldwin, is receiving lots of press and I’m more than ambivalent.
+Published in 2012, the book I Love You but You’re Bringing Me Down by Rosecrans Baldwin got lots of press and I’m more than ambivalent.
 It’s great when someone succeeds in selling books.
 But, when is it more a tribute to marketing, than to content?
 Baldwin and his wife moved here from New York City and are incredulous that there aren’t credit cards in France and only debit cards.
 (Actually you can get one, but the process is akin to being waterboarded after root canal without anesthesia.)
 You mean he couldn’t buy a computer and pay just a bit each month.
 The banker suggested he could take out a loan.
 This may be considered untenable (not to mention un-American) but c’est normal in many parts of the world.

-Browse the shelves of most bookstores (and certainly surf the Bonjour Paris Amazon store) and you’ll find numerous books detailing why people move here and the glories to follow.
+Browse the shelves of most bookstores and you’ll find numerous books detailing why people move here and the glories to follow.
 It’s the country of wine, cheese and better-than-average-food.
 Most of my acquaintances tend to travel.
 But it’s not a big deal.
 You can get to London from Paris in just over two hours and then there’s Italy, Spain and so many other destinations.
 Yes, Paris is a great jumping off point for the rest of the E.U.

 Conversely, there are the books that detail how hard an adjustment it is to live among those difficult French who (allegedly) don’t smile, are always on vacation and take themselves way too seriously and/or would rather go hunting than keeping their noses to the grindstone.
 Peter Mayle, of A Year in Provence fame, and the many sequels, made a fortune writing this genre of book.
 Mayle upped and left Merérbes (was he avoiding tourists who surrounded his house, the French tax authorities or…?)
 Mayle moved to the Long Island Hamptons but only lasted there four years before returning to Loumarin, another village in Provence.
 Mayle has apparently gotten the renovation knack and found good workmen since he sold that house in 2011 and has moved to a smaller village not far away.